 Adult vaccine reimbursement may calculate using either the Medicaid price plan or the invoiced expenses, whichever is lower.

 Patients and parents may not inform about two vaccines with numerous components.
 We inject them both.
 In this situation, the patient is a 5-year-old kid.
-In the United States, these are two of the most regularly used phone numbers.
+These are two of the most regularly used phone numbers in the United States.

 A 5-year-old boy is a patient: